|AVP Financial & Investment Planning Professional

 - The ability to travel up to 60% of the year is required.
 Regular transport of suitcase and laptop will be required.

 - Good reasoning ability is required to solve a wide range of business problems.

-- Able to understand and utilize financial reports and legal documents to conduct business
+- Ability to understand and utilize financial reports and legal documents to conduct business required.

-The job is performed indoors in a traditional office setting.
+- The job is performed from a remote / home office setting.